Employer Branding: Definition, Strategy, and Examples

 • Use social listening tools like Hootsuite and Sprout Social to track brand mentions on social media

-• Ask new hires for feedback on your hiring and onboarding processes
+• Ask candidates for feedback on your hiring and onboarding processes

-Armed with these insights, you can set a clear direction for your employer branding strategy.
+Armed with these insights, you can set a clear direction for your employer branding strategy and do it well!

 An employer value proposition (EVP) tells potential employees why they should work for you.
 It highlights the tangible and intangible benefits of joining your company — like work culture, perks, and career opportunities.